cj-young/com-chess/README.md

 #### Frontend Variables

-- VITE_BACKEND_URL: the base url of your backend server
+- `VITE_BACKEND_URL`: the base url of your backend server

 #### Backend Variables

-- DB_URI: the uri of your mongodb cluster
+- `DB_URI`: the uri of your mongodb cluster
-- BACKEND_URL: the base url of your backend server
+- `BACKEND_URL`: the base url of your backend server
-- SESSION_SECRET: any secure hexidecimal key used for express session storage
+- `SESSION_SECRET`: any secure hexidecimal key used for express session storage
-- GOOGLE_CLIENT_ID: client id for Google Passport authentication [Learn More](https://www.passportjs.org/tutorials/google/register/)
+- `GOOGLE_CLIENT_ID`: client id for Google Passport authentication [Learn More](https://www.passportjs.org/tutorials/google/register/)
-- GOOGLE_CLIENT_SECRET: clicent secret for Google Passport authentication [Learn More](https://www.passportjs.org/tutorials/google/register/)
+- `GOOGLE_CLIENT_SECRET`: clicent secret for Google Passport authentication [Learn More](https://www.passportjs.org/tutorials/google/register/)
-- CLIENT_URL: the base url of your frontend server
+- `CLIENT_URL`: the base url of your frontend server
+- `NODE_ENV`: the environment of your backend server, set to "development" on localhost.

 ### Running the servers